chanhosuh/notes-on-crypto/ethereum.md

-The blockchain enables *smart contracts*, computer programs that once deployed to the blockchain, cannot be changed and are accessible to anyone willing to pay for the cost of executing its code.
+The blockchain enables *smart contracts*, computer programs that once deployed to the blockchain, cannot be changed and are accessible to anyone willing to pay for the cost of code execution by *miners*.

-These smart contracts maintain their own state, including balances, and so are able to act as counterparties in financial transactions or operate even autonomous organizations through voting or other mechanism.
+These smart contracts maintain their own state, including balances, and so are able to act as counterparties in financial transactions or even operate autonomous organizations through voting or other mechanisms.

 ## The world state

-As stated previously, the blockchain maintains a globally consistent state through consensus.
-This is often called the "world state", due to Ethereum's nickname as the "world computer".
-This state can be thought of as a mapping from addresses to accounts.
+The blockchain maintains a globally consistent state through consensus, often called the *world state*, due to Ethereum's nickname as the "world computer".
+The world state is a mapping from addresses to accounts.

 The world state is not literally stored in the blocks of the blockchain; however, any node can re-create this state by executing the transactions of every block.
 This is why it's important to remember